halfhorst/Sigrun/README.md

 Two things I'd like to do in the future is setup a cloud cron job that shuts down service in case you forget, and an on-instance API that lets me query for information like the number of active users.

-## Debugging the instance
+## Instance loggin

 The instance startup script logs to `/var/log/cloud-init-output.log`.
 The systemd logs can be examined from a logfile or systemd directly.
-Either `cat` the logs at `/etc/games/{game}/log/*` or make systemd do it: `journalctl -u {game}.service`.
+Depending on the startup script, some games may log somewhere under the game root, e.g. `/etc/games/{game}/log/*`.
+Since every game makes use of systemd to configure auto-start, you can always check the systemd logs: `journalctl -u {game}.service`.